-We believe that the United States healthcare delivery system is becoming decentralized and is evolving away from the traditional "one stop", large-scale acute care hospital.
+We believe that the U.S. healthcare delivery system is becoming decentralized and is evolving away from the traditional "one stop," large-scale acute care hospital.
 We believe that these changes are the results of a number of trends, including increasing specialization and technological innovation and the desire of both physicians and patients to utilize more convenient facilities.
 We also believe that demographic trends in the United States, including in particular an aging population, will result in continued growth in the demand for healthcare services, which in turn will lead to an increasing need for a greater supply of modern healthcare facilities.
 In response to these trends, we believe that healthcare operators increasingly prefer to conserve their capital for investment in operations and new technologies rather than investing in real estate and, therefore, increasingly prefer to lease, rather than own, their facilities.

 Our strategy is to lease the facilities that we acquire or develop to experienced healthcare operators pursuant to long-term net-leases.
 Alternatively, we have structured certain of our investments as long-term, interest only mortgage loans to healthcare operators, and we may make similar investments in the future.
 The market for healthcare real estate is extensive and includes real estate owned by a variety of healthcare operators.
 We focus on acquiring and developing those net-leased facilities that are specifically designed to reflect the latest trends in healthcare delivery methods.
-These facilities include:
+These facilities include, but are not limited to, regional and community hospitals, rehabilitation hospitals and LTACHs.